 During May 1995, the Company's Board of Directors established the 1995 Performance-Based Stock Option Plan (the Option Plan) and the 1995 Restricted Stock Bonus Plan (the Bonus Plan).
 These plans were adopted to aid the Company in securing and retaining qualified personnel.
 The Option Plan provides for the granting of options on up to 400,000 shares of the Company's common stock.
-As of December 31, 1996, options for 120,000 shares had been awarded under the Option Plan at an option price of \$10.31 per share.
+As of December 31, 1997, 104,000, 6,000 and 8,500 options were outstanding at exercise prices of \$10.32, \$20.36 and \$25.45, respectively.
 These options vest over a period not to exceed seven years, but the vesting period can be accelerated based on the Company's attainment of certain financial operating performance criteria.
 The Bonus Plan provides for the issuance of up to 100,000 shares of the Company's common stock.
-As of December 31, 1996, an aggregate of 32,000 shares of the Company's common stock had been awarded to five participants.
+As of December 31, 1997, an aggregate of 32,000 shares of the Company's common stock had been awarded to five participants.
 Interest in the shares of common stock awarded under the Bonus Plan vest over a three year period.
 Common stock awarded under the Bonus Plan is accounted for through the establishment of a contra stockholders' equity account.
 This contra stockholders' equity account is amortized against income over the vesting period of the stock awards.